 This class is specifically for youth with ASD or any neurodiversity.
 The ages range from toddlers to early-20s.
 Please spread the word about this program with anyone who may benefit.
 The results have been amazing.
 Friends and family are welcome to practice alongside, observe, or drop off.
 This is our most important class.
 Other Ahimsa School instructors join Leah to assist, as we aim to have a ratio of 1:1 or better.

-Practice with Durga for this gentle, mindful Yoga adapted for those who would prefer a class where you aren’t getting up and down on the mat.
+This is a gentle, mindful practice adapted for those who would prefer a class where you aren’t getting up and down on the mat.
 Perfect for those who are encouraged to do Yoga but have an injury, those who get light-headed easily, or those who find Yoga better suited for them from a seated position.
 Any pose can be modified for your level of strength and flexibility.
 Everything is provided, all you have to do is show up.

 Yoga Basics with Lakshmi